yytian/The-Ideal-Cut/README.md

 The-Ideal-Cut
 =============

 High school economics project.
-Requires JFreeChart (see dependencies.txt)
+Programming by Jim Tian.
+Made as a group with Nida Noorani, Alice Wang, and Neville Chan.

 There is no documentation for building the application yet, but one can run the game by downloading executable.jar (requires JRE version >= 7).
+One must first download the jcommon and jfreechart jars into the same directory as executable.jar.